tooevangelist/paysuper-docs/content/en/getting-started/draft-quick-start.md

 You can configure Webhooks endpoints on the [Project Settings page]() for all [event types](/api-reference/notifications/#notification-types).

-## 6. Send us feedback or request a feature
+## Feel free to send us feedback or request a feature
 We are always happy to help with code, improve the guide or consider a feature that you this is may be missing.
 You're welcome to raise an issue on a corresponding repo on our GitHub:
 * [PaySuper JS SDK](https://github.com/paysuper/paysuper-js-sdk)
 * [PaySuper Payment Form](https://github.com/paysuper/paysuper-payment-form)